Buddhism in Denmark: Soka Gakkai International

+The Soka Gakkai International (SGI-DK) organization was established in Denmark in 1983 and had approximately 1,100 members in 75 local groups in 2015.

 Zen

 Zen is amongst the smallest schools of Buddhism in Denmark.
 It has five groups (both Soto and Rinzai) and no more than 100 practitioners.

 Attempts at unity

 In 1991, the Tibetan-born Lakha Lama tried to establish a trans-sectarian Buddhist umbrella organization called the Buddhist Forum and since 1993 it has been a member of the European Buddhist Union despite having only two hundred paying members.
 Another Lakha Lama project called Phendeling has subsequently taken over its role and now includes some non-Vajrayana Buddhist groups.
 Two groups, the Diamond Way Buddhism and Soka Gakkai International, have reportedly not been invited to join the umbrella organizations.
 In the early 1990s, there was a split between Ole Nydahl and the rest of the groups during the Karmapa controversy.
 One of two candidates was about to be chosen as the one new reincarnation of the 16th Karmapa.
 Ole Nydahl supported Trinley Thaye Dorje whilst Urgyen Trinley Dorje was supported by most other Buddhist groups and the Dalai Lama.